UK firm on Chagos Islands claim after Mauritius plants flag

 Several Chagos islanders accompanied Mauritian officials on a voyage that also involved a scientific survey of a nearby coral reef.
 It was the first time they had set foot there since Britain evicted about 2,000 residents in the 1960s and 70s so the U.S. military could build an air base on Diego Garcia, one of the islands.

-The Guardian reported that a message from Mauritius Prime Minister was played at the flag-raising, hailing the “historic visit.”
+The Guardian reported that a message from Mauritius Prime Minister Pravind Jugnauth was played at the flag-raising, hailing the “historic visit.”

 “The message I wish to give out to the world, as the state with sovereignty over the Chagos archipelago, is that we will ensure a wise stewardship of its territory — over its maritime security, conservation of the marine environment and human rights, notably the return of those of Chagossian origin,” he was quoted as saying.